 A standard brokerage account provides the most flexibility for any investor and are straightforward.
 These accounts allow you to easily buy and sell any investment asset, provide detailed real-time market research, and a myriad of other benefits; however, these financial accounts offer no tax-benefits.
 If you want easy access to your money and no contribution limits, then a brokerage account is the best option.

-Next Steps: Best Online Stock brokers for Beginners.
+Next Steps: Best Online Stock brokers

 With the rise of technology and innovation, the Financial Industry is now pivoting away from high-fees and catering to the wealthy.
 Robo-Advisors rely on advanced algorithms to create a well-balanced and diversified portfolio, which caters towards your specific financial goals and lifestyle.